August 26, 2015

 21st century corporate innovation tools

-Familiar with the fear of failure or lack of speed in corporations?
-Although hard to accept, as a corporate innovator you can learn tremendously from startups.
+Are you familiar with the fear of failure or lack of speed in corporations?
+Although it may be hard to accept, as a corporate innovator you can learn a lot from startups.
 Here is why

 Featured image for "21st century corporate innovation tools"